mmprotest/openevolve/README.md

 ## Using your own (or a local) OpenAI-compatible model

 OpenEvolve speaks the OpenAI Chat Completions protocol.
-You can point it to OpenAI’s hosted endpoints or any local deployment that mimics the API (for example, vLLM, Ollama, LM Studio, or Text Generation Web UI).
+You can point it to OpenAI’s hosted endpoints or any self-hosted deployment that mimics the API (for example, vLLM, Ollama, LM Studio, or Text Generation Web UI).

 1. **Pick a configuration file.**